 We head towards the Getty Center, a place worth nearly 1.5 billion dollars with van Goghs, Gaugins, sculptures, gardens, panoramas, a 7-floor underground garage and everything.
 After all, the most visited museum in the States can not be bad.
 Maybe it's through the hills, or maybe we just realized that our passion for culture is a bit limited - we drop it halfway.

 x.
 Visit the Getty Center

 Instead, we visit the Los Angeles National Cemetery.
-I do not know if it's nice to visit such place, but cemeteries say to me a lot about the nation, and this particular one, with war veterans from Korea, Vietnam, Afghanistan, World Wars etc., makes an amazing impression.
-The rows of identical white crosses stretching to the horizon, located on perfectly cut grass, definitely show the vastness of wars and remind everyone that after death, all are equal.
+I don't know if it's nice to visit such a place, but in my opinion cemeteries say a lot about the nation, and this particular one, with war veterans from Korea, Vietnam, Afghanistan, World Wars etc. makes an amazing impression.
+Rows of identical, white crosses located on perfectly cut grass stretching to the horizon clearly show the enormity of wars and remind everyone that after death everyone is equal.

 x.
 Visit the American military cemetery